Kaoutherbo/Student-Exercice/README.md

 # Student-Exercice

-This is a simple C program for managing student data, including student IDs, names, and marks.
+This is a simple C program for managing student data, including student IDs, names, and marks using `Linked List`.

 ## Files in the Project